libsabl/storage-pool-js-temp/README.md

 Some storage services also support transactions.
 A transaction represents a series of actions whose effects either all succeed or all fail together.
 A transaction is represented by the `StorageTxn` interface.

-### Common API
+### Type-Specific CRUD APIs

-Many storage client libraries will expose the same type-specific storage APIs on all three basic types - pool, connection, and transaction.
+Many storage client libraries will expose the same type-specific CRUD APIs on all three basic types - pool, connection, and transaction.

 For example, a document store would support APIs such as `insertOne`, `updateMany`, and `find`: